Astach/rtgb-controller/README.md

 - Target: The cooling or heating hardware identifier
 - Date: When to fire the command
 - Status
-  - Planned: The command sent at `Date`
+  - Planned: The command will be sent
   - Sent: The command has been sent at `Date`
   - Acknowledged: The command has been received by the hardware